Doug Skaff Jr. of South Charleston is an independent and creative Leader running as a Democrat for the House of Delegates 57th District.

-Doug is was elected in 2018 and currently serving his second stint in the House of Delegates where he is the Minority Chair of Small Business & Economic Development, Member of Finance Committee, & the Industry and Labor Committee.
+Doug was elected in 2018 and is currently Serving as the Minority Leader for the House of Delegates.
 Doug had previously served for 6 years from 2009- 2104.
 During that time he served as Chairman of the Small Business & Economic Development Committee, Member of the Finance & Roads & Transportation Committee and Chair of the Legislative Oversight Commission on Workforce Investment for Economic Development.
 Skaff also Co-Chaired a Bi-Partisan Generation Legislature Caucus that he created for all newly elected legislators and current legislators between the age of 25-45 that want to work together regardless of party to move our state forward.
-During his time away from the capitol Doug got married to his lovely wife Marisa during the summer of 2015 and has three amazing and awesome young boys Andrew (4), Elias (2.5), Alexander (1) .
-Doug and Marisa are currently doing their part to help increase WV population one kid at time.
+When not at the capitol, Doug spends his time playing, coaching, and chasing his three amazing boys around Andrew (6) Elias (5) and Alexander (4).

 Skaff earned a bachelor’s degree in marketing and master’s degree in industrial labor relations and business management in 2000 and 2002, respectively, from West Virginia University.
 In May of 2013 Doug was awarded a Honorary Degree in Public Service from West Virginia State University.

 “I am supporting Doug Skaff for House of Delegates for many reasons.
 However maybe the most important reasons are his passion for the state and the fact that he puts aside partisan politics and works for what’s best for the people.
 Those are the two traits that are very much needed in today’s politics.”

 During his time at WVU, he served as student body president – representing the interests of nearly 25,000 students.